-Dante had already been in Ravenna, presumably in 1303 and in 1310.
-He also wandered in the pine forest of Classe — «along the shore of Classe, through the pines» (Purgatorio, Canto XXVIII), which he describes as «that forest-dense, alive with green, divine».
+Dante had already been in Ravenna before, presumably in 1303 and in 1310.
+He also wandered in the pine forest of Classe — «along the shore of Classe, through the pines» (Purgatorio, Canto XXVIII), which he describes as «forest-dense, alive with green, divine».

-This is why Guido da Polenta, the lord of the city, did not trouble much to convince the Supreme Poet to stay again in the ancient Byzantine capital in 1318, choosing it as his last oasis of peace and tranquillity after his long wanders far from Florence.
+This is why Guido da Polenta, the lord of the city, did not trouble much to convince the Supreme Poet to come again to the ancient Byzantine capital in 1318, making it his last oasis of peace and tranquillity after his long wanders far from Florence.

-Dante Alighieri found here the opportunity to be together again with his family, and to end his cherished Divine Comedy.
+Here, Dante Alighieri had the opportunity to be together again with his family, and to end his cherished Divine Comedy.

 Of course, the chance to have a source of income, thanks to the representation assignments conferred on him by Guido Novello as his ambassador in Venice to doge Giovanni Soranzo helped to convince him.